zzzheng/pytorch-yolo-v1/README.md

 ## Usage
-Since Pytorch does not come with the `same padding` option, minor modification is required:
+**Warning:** Since Pytorch does not come with the `same padding` option, minor modification is required:

 ### Step 1: Modify `conv` module